belindadunu/Deployment_1/Deployment1_Documentation.md

 Click `Submit`.

 If configured properly, the health status should say "OK".
 If not, navigate to the Elastic BeanStalk log tab and request the last 100 logs.
-Download and view the logs
+Download and view the logs, under `/var/log/web.stdout.log`.

 The health status could degrade for a number of reasons, such as availability zone issues.